JinLEEC/FPGA/README.md

 This repository contains a collection of my FPGA projects using Xilinx Vivado.

-Each project demonstrates fundamental or advanced digital design concepts such as counters, memory access, and using Xilinx IP.
+Each project demonstrates fundamental or advanced digital design concepts such as counters, memory access, FSM, and using Xilinx IP.

 ## Development Environment
 - Tool: Xilinx Vivado